By default, Cloudflare caches static assets such as stylesheets, images

 - Set up a third-party commenting system like Disqus or Facebook comments.

-Of course, you can always subscribe to the Cloudflare Enterprise Plan to make sure you don’t have any trouble with connected users.
+Of course, you can always subscribe to the Cloudflare Business Plan to make sure you don’t have any trouble with connected users.

-With the Enterprise Plan, add a Bypass Cache on Cookie setting to the “Cache Everything” rule.
+With the Business Plan, add a Bypass Cache on Cookie setting to the “Cache Everything” rule.